EvgeniOvcharov/math-blog/_posts/2019-08-21-reading-csv-files.md

 for (file in files)
   table = rbind(table, read.csv(file, encoding = "UTF-8"))
 ```
 This is the least effective solution, where we simply append each data frame sequentially to an empty `data.frame` object.
-At each step R stores the resulting data frame at some new address in the memory, which results in copying the earlier data multiple times.
+At each step R stores the resulting data frame at some new address in the memory, which results in copying the earlier data frames multiple times.

 ####2.
 Making a single call to `rbind()` and passing all data frames as a list of arguments